milose/laravel-foundation/readme.md

 ```php
 use AuthenticatesUsers;
 ```
-Do this for all four files.
+Do this for all files.

 ### Pagination
 In your blade files you can `paginate` as usual, by adding: